 The relationship between copy and psychology has always been clear-cut.

-Changing as much as one word has been said to improve conversion rates by as much as 161%.
+Changing as little as one word has been said to improve conversion rates by as much as 161%.

 In the context of high-converting CTAs, we are told to remove all barriers, use action-orientated language, and make it as easy and seamless as possible to make the user click that button.
 The basic criteria tend to remain somewhat the same.